 The Stables Coffee shop

-The coffee shop offers tea, coffee and a selection of freshly baked or cooked hot and cold foods.
-It is open from 10am to 4pm, Monday to Sunday, and is also available for private events.
-For bookings, call 028 9061 0765.
+The coffee shop has tea, coffee and freshly-baked or cooked hot and cold foods.
+It is open from 10am to 4pm, Monday to Sunday.

 Park events

-To find out about events and activities in Belfast parks, go to Park events.
+To find out what events and activities are on in our parks, go to Park events.

 Date | Closing time |